Miludeptrai/LeNet-5-forward-optimized/readme.md

-# mini-dnn-cpp
+# LeNet-5-forward-optimized
-**mini-dnn-cpp** is a C++ demo of deep neural networks.
-It is implemented purely in C++, whose only dependency, Eigen, is header-only.
+**LeNet-5-forward-optimized** is an invidual project.
+The goal is deploy successfully using CUDA instead of CPU in forward step.

 ## Usage
-Download and unzip [MNIST](http://yann.lecun.com/exdb/mnist/) dataset in `mini-dnn-cpp/data/mnist/`.
+Project is based on [mini-dnn-cpp](https://github.com/iamhankai/mini-dnn-cpp) is a C++ demo of deep neural networks.
+I use [MNIST](http://yann.lecun.com/exdb/mnist/) dataset and [FASHION](https://github.com/zalandoresearch/fashion-mnist) dataset.

 ```shell
 mkdir build